Cloud Controller Blobstore Configuration

 aws_secret_access_key: AWS-SECRET-ACCESS-KEY

-region: us-east-1
+region: AWS-REGION

-x-amz-server-side-encryption-aws-kms-key-id: "YOUR-AWS-KMS-KEY-ID"
+x-amz-server-side-encryption-aws-kms-key-id: YOUR-AWS-KMS-KEY-ID

 droplets:

-blobstore_type: fog
+blobstore_type: storage-cli

 droplet_directory_key: YOUR-AWS-DROPLET-BUCKET